sageserpent-open/NTestCaseBuilder/README.markdown

 So merging the two sequences of test cases together would provide a new sequence of test cases that would include all combinations of test levels from the first four test variables and all combinations of test levels from the next four test variables, with fewer holes.
 Because we merge corresponding test cases from the two sequences, the resulting sequence length is still 625!

-Carrying on with this procedure would yield a sequence of 625 test cases that would cover combinations of test levels from successive groups of four test variables - so for the much lower effort of examining up to 625 test cases, we have some chance of finding the same bug that we would have had to trawl through 95367431640625 test cases!
+Carrying on with this procedure would yield a sequence of 625 test cases that would cover combinations of test levels from successive groups of four test variables - so for the much lower effort of examining up to 625 test cases, we have some chance of finding the same bug that we would otherwise have had to trawl through 95367431640625 test cases to find!

 Great - but there is still a problem.
 I forgot to mention that possibility that it might be combinations of levels from test variables from *across the groups of four* that cause the bug.
 In other words, maybe it is test variable #2 with level #5, test variable #9 with level #3, test variable #18 with level #3 and test variable #20 with level #1 that exposes the bug.